spotify_all <- read_csv('https://bcdanl.github.io/data/spotify_all.csv')Let’s analyze the ‘spotify’ data:

 facet_wrap(artist_name ~ .)

 # The top ten artists all have a similar relationship with pos.
 They all have a higher frequency of when pos is at 0 and close to 0 and decrease in frequency as pos increases.
 Since these are the top ten artists, it makes sense that their songs would be at the beginning of playlists more often than at the end.
+Q1e

 Create the data.frame with pid-artist level of observations with the following four variables:

-• artist: name of the track’s primary artist, which appears only once within a playlist
+pid: playlist idplaylist_name: name of playlistartist: name of the track’s primary artist, which appears only once within a playlistn_artist: number of occurrences of artist within a playlist

 Answer: